24/7 FREE CONSULTATIONS

 Pennsylvania Courts and Asbestos Litigation

-A 2020 decision by the Pennsylvania Supreme Court has had a significant impact on asbestos litigation in the state.
-In Roverano vs. John Crane, Inc., the court held that when a person is exposed to multiple sources of asbestos, any resulting financial judgment must be paid equally by all of the defendants.
+A 2020 decision by the Pennsylvania Supreme Court has significantly impacted asbestos litigation in the state.
+In Roverano vs. John Crane, Inc., the court held that when a person is exposed to multiple sources of asbestos, all defendants must pay any resulting financial judgment equally.

-Previously, a jury had to decide what percentage of the judgment should be paid by each of the defendants.
-Not only did this present an extra challenge for the members of the jury, but it gave corporations a way to try to get out of paying their fair share of compensation to the plaintiff.
+Previously, a jury had to decide what percentage of the judgment each defendant should pay.
+This presented an extra challenge for the members of the jury and gave corporations a way to avoid paying their fair share of compensation to the plaintiff.
 Following the Roverano decision, this is harder for them to do.

 Pennsylvania Asbestos Trust Funds

 Corporations that manufactured asbestos-containing products or used them extensively in their manufacturing were exposed to a large number of lawsuits related to mesothelioma and other diseases.
-Some of these corporations went bankrupt, either as a result of the lawsuits or the natural course of doing business.
+Some of these corporations went bankrupt due to the number of lawsuits against them.

 It generally takes decades for asbestos exposure to cause mesothelioma or other asbestos-related diseases.
 If a person were to develop an asbestos-related disease, but the corporation that caused the exposure had already gone bankrupt, then this person would be unable to access the compensation they deserve.

 Fortunately, the U.S. government requires that a trust fund be created as part of the Chapter 11 bankruptcy process if there’s the potential for future asbestos-related lawsuits.
-This ensures that people harmed by the company through exposure to asbestos are able to get the compensation they’re entitled to, even if the company itself has gone bankrupt.
-Currently, there’s an estimated $30 billion remaining in asbestos trust funds in the United States.
+This ensures that people harmed by the company through exposure to asbestos can get the compensation they’re entitled to, even if the company itself has gone bankrupt.
+Currently, an estimated $30 billion remains in asbestos trust funds in the United States.

 PA city